DaniloVlad/Provability/README.md

 the 20-bit number is larger than 1 000 000 (max: 1 048 576) skip it and read the next 5 bytes.
 This
 would also change how you scale you would just divide by 1000.

-8) When betting the house uses the next 5 bytes of the string each time until the user updates either the secret or IV, or the house has used up the string.
+8) When betting the house uses the next 20-bits of the string each time until the user updates either the secret or IV, or the house has used up the string.
 9) Once betting is complete, the server sends the user the seed & key it generated in set 1